2do2go/esencia/README.md

 * `root`

-	default: `'/'`
+	*string*, default: `'/'`

-	root url for router.
+	Root url for router.

 * `modulesPath`

-	default: `'modules/'`
+	*string*, default: `'modules/'`

-	path for folder with your modules.
+	Path for folder with your modules.

 * `defaultModuleName`

-	default: `'main'`
+	*string*, default: `'main'`

-	name for module that will loaded if Esencia cannot extract module name from url.
+	Name for module that will loaded if Esencia cannot extract module name from url.
 Usualy `defaultModuleName` is a name of module for controller that provide functionality of router root url.

 * `pushState`

-	default: `false`
+	*boolean*, default: `false`

-	define if router will use pushstate to manage browser navigation history.
+	Define if router will use pushstate to manage browser navigation history.

 * `namedParameters`

-	default: `false`
+	*boolean*, default: `false`

+	...

 * `autoloadModules`

-	default: `true`
+	*boolean*, default: `true`

-	if `true` than Esencia will automaticaly try to load module to get controller for current url.
+	If `true` than Esencia will automaticaly try to load module to get controller for current url.

 * `debug`